This product is intended for residential purposes only.

 To help keep children safe from harm, review installation and maintenance instructions before installing equipment.
 These are located in the description of every product on our website. www.americanswing.com Download and print these instructions and keep in a safe place.
 Our website also has a “Product Testing Information” page.
 All products are tested for lead, phthalates and tensile strength.
 You can also call us at 1-800-433-2573 for more information or see http://www.cpsc.gov/cpscpub/pubs/325.pdf.

-Installation: Our parts are sold as either replacement parts or components of a set, unless you are buying our Metal Frame Set, therefore these parts need to be installed according to the sets installation instructions.
-If the installation instructions differ from ours please contact us at 800-433-2573.
+Installations: Our parts are sold as either replacement parts or components of a set, unless you are buying our Metal Frame Set, therefore these parts need to be installed according to the sets installation instructions.
+If the installation instructions differ from ours please contact us at 1-800-433-2573.

-Safe Use: This is for children 0 – 12 years old only.
+Safe Use: This is for children 2 – 12 years old only.
 Adults should supervise children at all times.
-Do not allow children to use unsafely.
-Do not allow it to be uSsed if damaged.
+Do not allow children to stand on or use unsafely.
+Do not allow it to be used if damaged.
+Instruct children to never run up the slide and to slide down feet first.

 Any damage from vandalism, abuse or misuse VOIDS all warranties.